RajuShivarama/foodonline/README.md

-### Facial Image Recognition App

-This Project uses Clarifai API to detect face in an image.
-It helps to detect face in a picture provided by user through URL of image.
-User's rank gets upgraded everytime user detects image in a picture.
+### FoodOnline!!

+FoodOnline is an food ordering app similar to zomoto & swiggy, aiming to serve the people on Internet.

 #### Project Requirements
-- User should be able to register
+- the website should be able to recommend food items based on the geographic data.
+- the google map api should be integrated and should be able search the restuarant based on user searched locations.
+- Two Payment Gateways: Razorpay and Paypal Payment Integration should be integrated.
+- Auto complete search field from google api and other parameters like city, state, latitude and longitude should be auto populated.
+- Food should be added to cart and the user can increase and decrease the Quantity.
-- User should be able to signin and signout
+- User should be able to register, login and logout being email address valid.
-- After succesfull registration or signin, the user should be able to enter the URL of image, click on a detect button and faces detected with a square box
-- User's rank gets upgraded everytime user detects image in a picture.
+- Forgot password and Change password should be there.
+- User should be delivered email after ordering and payment.
+- Every User has their own dashboard, which includes profile update and history of their ordered foods.
+- A customized dashbaord for users and for vendors.
+- A vendor profile should be validated and they can add their food items, opening hours of the restuarant and many.

 #### Project Approach

-- For this full-stack web application, I created the front end components and UI using React, JavaScript, CSS & HTML.
-This involved creating the signin, register and the home components screens.
+- For this full-stack web application, I created the front end components and UI using Bootstrap, JavaScript, CSS & HTML.
+This involved creating the signin, register, navigation, header, main and footer components.

-- The next part was creating the backend of this project using node.js and ensuring that the GET, POST and PUT requests would properly function handling the API calls, as well as handling the data.
-Later on, the data would be connected to a database.
+- The next part was creating the backend of this project using django and involves creating an admin screen, registering the foods's detail in the postgresql database and later the data is sent to the member screen.

-- The last part of the web app was to build a relational database using PostgreSQL to retrieve, store and update each user's data.
-All these aspects were connected together and tested to ensure each part works.
+- The challenging part of this web app was to integarte the two payment gateways namely Paypal and Razorpay and google search map API.

 #### Technologies Used:

-  Front End:- HTML, CSS, Bootstrap-4, React.js(Framework)
+  Front End:- HTML, CSS, Bootstrap-4, Jquery.

-  Back End:- NPM, Nodejs(Run time Environment), Express.js(Framework)
+  Back End:- Django, Paypal API, Google Map API and Razorpay API.

   Database:- PostgreSQL

-  API:- Clarifai Machine Learning API

 #### Preview